Proce2/Proce2/README.md

 After that, I got into front-end development, designing responsive e-commerce interfaces that made online shopping feel smoother and easier, mostly for personal use and small-scale projects.

-Later on, I moved into cloud workflows, building systems that connect platforms, reduce repetition, and make processes more reliable.
+Later on, I moved into cloud workflows.

 ### 🛠 Tech Stack